ADV99/ParticleNet_FCCSW/FCCAnalyses/README.md

 			pfcand_e[k] = (JetsConstituents_e->at(j))[k]; //k-th element of the j-th vector pointed by JetsConstituents_e
 ```

+In the ntuple, a jet overall property will be just a `double`.
+Since we don't know a priori how many constituents the jet has, we initialize the constituent property as an array with a number of elements larger than possible number of constituents; we set all the values to 0 .
+When we actually create the branch of the ntuple (`ntuple->Branch("nconst", &nconst, "nconst/I")`), we pass as the size of the entry the actual number of constituents which has already been read into another branch (during the loop).

 ###### Setting the flags
 We read the name and take the character in the name corresponding to the class (in this case last letter before .root); we fix the flag in the beginning and never change it anymore; since it is pointing to the ntuple branch, everytime I call .Fill the same value will be added to the branch.
 ```